cc32d9/eos.apidirectory/README.md

 * `country`: ISO country code of the country the API is served from.
 Use "ANY" if the URL is served from multiple countries.

+* `flags`: a 32-bit unsigned integer indicating implementation options, such as flavors of history API.
+Each API type defines its own rules for this field.

+* `revision`: a 32-bit integer that is automatically increased every time the provider updates the record.

 The API provider may modify or delete a record in the directory by specifying its `network`, `type`, `provider`, and `srvname`